 • Home-made remedies

 If you are using over-the-counter medication to treat a head lice infestation, ensure that you read the instructions for use and follow them to the letter.
 Whether is it white, asian, hispanic, or black people, head lice needs treatment.
-There is no way to get rid of head lice without having the proper head lice medications.
+There is no way to get rid of head lice in african american hair without having the proper head lice medications.
 Can black people get head lice you are still wondering?
 Odd, we have answered that question.

 After using any of the treatments outlined above, you should then run a fine nit comb through your hair in order to remove dead lice and eggs.
 You should run the comb from the roots of your hair at the scalp to the top until you have gotten rid of all the lice and eggs.
 Remember that it is important to remove all the lice and eggs from the hair if you want to avoid a re-infestation.
 Any American should be weary of head lice.
 No one wants lice head, it is a health concern in adults and kids.
-We need to make sure our kids take care of their health as any good american should.
+We need to make sure our kids take care of their body as any good american should.